hiroki-it/tech-notebook/docs/language/language_go_package_builtin.md

 	err := http.ListenAndServe(":8080", mux)

 	if err != nil {
-		log.Printf("Failed to do: %v", err)
+		log.Printf("Failed to do something: %v", err)
 	}
 }
 ```